 |Projected Job Growth (2018-2028)||14% (for all management analysts)*|

 Business Consultant Job Description

 Business consultants provide an analysis of the existing practices of a company and make recommendations for improvements.
 These professionals frequently specialize in one area of business management, such as human resources.
 For example, a hospital may hire a medical business consultant to help further develop its employee training programs or a distribution center may hire a logistics business consultant to streamline its shipping department.

 Duties for business consultants generally begin with understanding what clients wish to improve or fix.
 This may include reviewing financial statements, evaluating competitors, and analyzing business practices.
 Once the research is complete, business consultants may develop a new business model or prepare recommendations and present them to the client.

 Requirements for Becoming a Business Consultant

 Consultants typically need a minimum of a bachelor's degree in business management or business administration.
-Other business-related fields, such as marketing or accounting, may be appropriate for those entering this career.
-Courses in a business program may include accounting, management principles, financial modeling, business law, marketing,, and communications.
+Other business-related fields, such as marketing or accounting, may also be appropriate for those entering this career.
+Courses in a business program likely include accounting, management principles, financial modeling, business law, marketing, and communications.

 An advanced degree, such as a Master of Business Administration (MBA) with a specialization in consulting, may improve career possibilities and may result in higher starting salaries.
 Programs typically include courses in strategic management, consulting practices, and business development.